emanuele-toma/handyman/README.md

-# Developer's Toolbox 🧰
+# Handyman 👷

-This GitHub project is a collection of various tools for developers, accessible at [toolbox.dekilab.dev](https://toolbox.dekilab.dev).
+This GitHub project is a collection of various tools for developers, accessible at [handyman.dekilab.dev](https://handyman.dekilab.dev).

 ## Tools 🛠️

 Our tools are organized into categories for easy navigation.
 Each tool has a link for quick access.

 > **Note:** We're still in the process of categorizing our tools.
 Check back soon for an updated list!